jmoggridge/ottawabeaches/README.md

       - look at the persistence model:
         - 24-hr change statistics & summary table

+    3. *Characterize independent variables datasets*
-    2. Establish 'normal range' for indep variables and statistics derived from these.
+      - Establish 'normal range' for indep variables and statistics derived from these.
       - plots to show distribution and range for each indep variable
       - trying different statistics from meterological data that have most predictive value
          - Recent rainfall statistic: USGS example is 3d weighted sum; can also try 2d, 1d; unweighted.
          - Recent temperatures statistics: means, highs, lows.

-    3. Evaluate correlation between indep variables of interest and FIB
-      - have already done most of the rough work in coding, need to create figures for dashboard.
+    4. *Examine the realtionship between FIB and independent variables*
+      - in progress